google/WebFundamentals/src/content/en/updates/2019/02/constructable-stylesheets.md

 problems associated with the old method.

 <img src="../../images/2019/02/constructable-stylesheets/overview.png"
-alt="Diagram showing client-side rendering affecting FCP and TTI" width="600" style="max-height:458px;">
+alt="Diagram showing preparation and application of CSS" width="600" style="max-height:458px;">

 Constructable Stylesheets make it possible to define and prepare shared CSS